shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

     Cherrios
     Weetabix

-By using the `-u` flag this file can be sorted and stripped of duplicates.
+By using the `-u` option this file can be sorted and stripped of duplicates.

     sort -u breakfast.txt
     Cherrios